A guide to putting your campaig message across in newspaper, radio and on tv.

 The way the mainstream media works has changed dramatically in the last few years – especially in the context of the rise of social media.
 Although the news release is still the standard way to attract attention, it's likely that reporters will make use of other content you provide, for example high quality images, video clips and background information.
 Make these downloadable from the internet and when you contact a journalist, make sure you point this material out to them.

 Send your news releases directly to the news desk by email, or to a journalist known to cover this sort of news (see Distribute your news release below).
 If you're arranging a photo opportunity send the release to the picture desk or Picture Editor as well.
-Don't forget that journalists have to plough their way through hundreds of news releases every day, so make sure yours stands out:
+Don't forget that journalists have to plough their way through hundreds of news releases every day, so make sure yours stands out.
+Here are some top tips on how to write an attention grabbing news release:

 Example of news release